 The Roland TD-17KL also comes with a bevy of features that accommodate any drummer.
 That includes, but is not limited to, MIDI over USB, audio over USB, two dual-trigger inputs, and adjustable reverb and compression.
 The cymbals even have weight-optimization, so that they sway just like the real thing.

 Yamaha is a household name in the musical world, and its electronic drum sets are no exception.
 The Yamaha DTX522K is one of the company’s most popular options.
-The wide range of high-quality features and sounds rank it among the best drum kits under 1000 Dollars.
+The wide range of high-quality features and sounds rank it among the best 1000-dollar electronic drum sets.

 The DTX502 drum trigger module is the brain behind the beauty.
 This functional component provides 691 sound effects, including a 32-note polyphonic tone generator.
 You can monitor and synchronize these sounds with the small monitor and buttons.